dlemmermann/JPackageScriptFX/README.md

 We do not yet provide an example for these customizations because this is still work in progress and there are still some problems.

+#### Testing

+In case building and packaging works but the application does not do what it is supposed to do you can try the following.

+You can run the app as a regualar Java application with the collected libs in order to see what is going wrong.
+Very often applications behave differently when packaged compared to running them from an IDE for example.
+The reason very often is a wrong handling of resource loading but there are other reasons too.

+From the folder jpackagefx-main call

+`$JAVA_HOME/bin/java -cp "target/installer/input/libs/*" com.dlsc.jpackagefx.AppLauncher`

+You may have to adapt that to the Windows calling conventions.
+Ignore the warning

+`Unsupported JavaFX configuration: classes were loaded from 'unnamed module @6f1eab88'`